named-data/NFD/docs/manpages/nfd-asf-strategy.rst

     This behavior may be too sensitive for application use and appropriate only for link failures and not transient timeouts.
 So this parameter makes ASF switch paths only after it has encountered the specified number of timeouts (non-negative integer).
-    Default and minimum value is 0 i.e. switch immediately.
+    Default and minimum value is 0, i.e., switch immediately.
     It is optional to specify n-silent-timeouts.

 EXAMPLES